luoxindi/KnowER/README.md

 **Negative sampler:**

-muKG includes several negative sampling methods to randomly generate negative examples.
+μKG includes several negative sampling methods to randomly generate negative examples.

 - Uniform negative sampling:  This method replaces an entity in a triple or an alignment pair with another randomly-sampled entity to generate a negative example.
 It gives each entity the same replacement probability.
 - Self-adversarial negative sampling: This method samples negative triples according to the current embedding model.